3db/3db/docs_src/usage/writing_config_file.rst

         label_map: '/path/to/3db/resources/coco_mapping.json'
         output_shape: [100, 6]

+The user might want to use a custom inference model that goes beyond what 3DB comes with.
+We outline how to do that in the `Customizing 3DB <custom_inference.html>`__ section of the documentation.

 Evaluation settings
 """""""""""""""""""
 The evaluator module is responsible for taking the output of the inference